datacarpentry/sql-socialsci/_episodes/02-db-browser.md

 If you select 'Browse Table', the data from the table is loaded into the 'Browse Data' pane from where it can be examined or filtered.
 You can also select the table you wish to Browse directly from here.

 There are options for 'New Record' and 'Delete Record'.
-It is unlikely that you will want to use these options.
-Our interest is in analysing existing data not creating or deleting data.
+As our interest is in analysing existing data not creating or deleting data, it is unlikely that you will want to use these options.

 ## Running SQL Queries

 We will be running queries extensively in future episodes.
 For now we will just provide an outline of the environment.

 In the left hand pane if you select the Execute SQL tab, you will be presented with a three paned window and a small toolbar.
 The top pane is itself tabbed with the initial tab labeled 'SQL 1'.
 This is the SQL editor pane into which you will type your queries.

-On the toolbar there are five buttons.
-Left to right they are:

-* Open Tab       (creates a new tab in the editor)
-* Open SQL file  (allows you to load a prepared file of SQL into the editor - the tab takes the name of he file)
-* Save SQL file  (allows you to save the current contents of the active pane to the local file system)
-* Execute SQL    (Executes all of the SQL statements in the editor pane)
-* Execute current line    (Actually executes whatever is selected)

-Because it is possible to have and execute multiple SQL statements in the same editor pane, each must be terminated with a ';'.
-If you only have a single statement you don't need it, but it might be considered best practice to always include it.

-The pane below the editor is the Results pane.
-The results of running your query will appear here in a simple tabular format.
-The bottom pane is for messages about the execution, either an error message or an indication of how many rows were returned by the query.

 Below is a simple example query and the results.